 - New water bottle

 - New journal or calendar (We love these planners & journals!)

 Get Our Weight Loss Rewards Tracker

 Want a way to keep track of your weight loss progress and plan rewards for your small weight loss goals and your big weight loss goals?

-We created a weight loss rewards chart that you can use to keep track of your progress and how you plan on rewarding yourself!
+We created a non food weight loss rewards chart that you can use to keep track of your progress and how you plan on rewarding yourself!